Dog Daycare Insurance

 General liability insurance is considered table stakes for any small business.
 When you’re dealing with the public, canine or human, accidents can happen.
 When they do, your general liability policy can help cover the costs, so you can stay in business.

-Professional liability insurance provides coverage for claims of negligence that cause a financial loss to a third party.
+Professional liability coverage provides coverage for claims of negligence that cause a financial loss to a third party.
 For example, let’s say one of your regular daycare clients is a successful show dog.
 We’ll call him Beethoven.

 During their latest stay, an employee accidentally left the door to Beethoven’s kennel open.
 Beethoven raided your staff kitchen and got so sick he couldn’t compete in his upcoming dog show.
 Beethoven’s dog mom considers you responsible for any lost prize money, and wants you to pony up.